ThunderHeavyIndustries/TablaRasa/README.md

 ### Tabla_comp_analyzer

- This will return a hash that contains either the number of times a given bol occurs in a composition (bol_count), or the frequency (bol_freq) of each hit in the composition
+"analyze_composition" will return a hash that contains either the number of times a given bol occurs in a composition (bol_count), or the frequency (bol_freq) of each hit in the composition
 ```Ruby
  analyze_composition composition_file, return_number_of_hits, return_frequency_of_hits